True Harlemite

 Charles Rangel (D)

 Firebrand, infighter, mover, shaker, polarizer: For nearly four decades, Charlie Rangel, chairman of the powerful Ways and Means Committee, has earned these compliments--or epithets.
 We'll add two more: tax evader, for "forgetting" to pay taxes on $75,000 in rental income he earned.
 And sweetheart dealmaker, for living in four cherished rent-stabilized New York City apartments priced far below market value.
+Maybe it's time for Charlie to retire and tend to his real estate holdings full-time.

-Esquire endorses:
+Esquire endorses: Daniels"

-check out the following article dated November 20, 2008 (Again italics by TH).
+And check out the following article dated November 20, 2008 (Again italics by TH).
 Yes Charlie, the seniority thing is playing itself out.
 Hopefully the Residents of the 15th Congressional District will understand that the one main playing card you had to keep them voting for you is slipping away from you.
 And, who appears to be the instigator of all of this?
 Nancy Pelosi, Speaker of the House of Representatives.
 Ha!

 Waxman Defeats Dingell